Updated: September 14, 2020 by Agnes Talalaev

 We recommend LastPass and KeePass – check them out.
 KeePass is a bit geekier, but LastPass is widely used and has good UI.
 Another one is Dashlane if you want a third option and are not using Linux.
 It’s your choice.

 Thirdly – the master key.
 Instead of using a password, use a passphrase, which is much longer in length.
 Use some numbers and upper and lowercase letters.
 And to make it clear – by passphrase you should consider generating a short sentence, but make sure, it’s something you’ll remember.

-Two-factor authentication (2FA), also called multiple-factor or multiple-step verification, is an authentication mechanism to double check that your identity is legitimate.
+Two-factor authentication (2FA), also called multiple-factor or multiple-step verification, is an authentication mechanism to double-check that your identity is legitimate.

-It’s something that will keep your accounts even more secured and offer you an extra layer of protection, besides passwords.
+It’s something that will keep your accounts even more secure and offer you an extra layer of protection, besides passwords.
 It’s hard for cybercriminals to get the second authentication factor.
 This will drastically reduce their chances to succeed.

 2FA is a must-have for: